|

 -

-festivals for fertility.
-Imbolg is the celebration of things
+ring in the festivals for fertility.
+Imbolg is the celebration of

 -

-to represent the divine (white) rebirth and preparation for ones
+are burned to represent the divine (white) rebirth and preparation for

 - 3. Ostara - {Vernal Equinox}